abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_5_Data_Structures/Lecture_5.md

 - O(log n).

-- It dosen't need to be contigius.
+- It doesn't need to be contiguous.

 - It can become a linked list, but can be fixed by reversing pointers.

-## Dictionries
+## Dictionaries

 - Similar as stacks and queues.

 - Stores keys and values.

-- Literaly a dictionary, words(keys), definition(values).
+- Literally a dictionary, words(keys), definition(values).

 - Abstract data type.

-- Contacs in phone number.
+- Contact in phone number.

 - O(1).